levante00/TIcTacToe/README.md

     Simple Tic Tac Toe game for browser

 # Algorithm
-    The program just simply tries to win when he can and do not let opponent win on the next step, if none of these conditions met program just randomly choose the cell
+    The program just tries to win the game on the next move or prevent his opponent from winning, if none of these are going to happen on the next move program just randomly chooses the cell

 ## Running the program(For Linux)
 * ### Clone the repository on your local machine